devinkr/javascript-oop/README.md

 }
 ```

 Dot notation is much more common than bracket notation.
-Why might that be?

-#### Update
+### Update

 Call on the object property just like we did when reading it, and use the assignment operator `=` followed by its new value.